prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### mT constant

-Mass of the neutral tritium atom which is a unstable isotope of hydrogen.
+Mass of the neutral tritium atom which is an unstable isotope of hydrogen.
 The electrically neutral tritium atom H-3 is rare and radioactive with a half-life of ~12.3 years, Its nucleus contains a single positively charged proton and two neutrons, surrounded by a single negatively charged electron bound to the nucleus by the Coulomb force.
 Trace amounts are found in the atmosphere due to interaction of its gases with cosmic rays.
-Precise measurements of hydrogen is obtained by spectrometry.
+Precise measurements of hydrogen mass is obtained by spectrometry.
 Its measured value is:
 ```rpl
     12 SIG  mT=3.0160492779_u"
 ```